 Who should attend:

-Staff & Management in various public sectors including Parks & Recreation • Facility Managers • Others involved in Public Land/Building Management
+Staff and Management in various public sectors including Parks and Recreation • Facility Managers • Others involved in Public Land/Building Management

 Overall rating of this course by its previous attendees!